All Products

 Why did an error occur when I called a CloudMonitor API operation to query the monitoring data of a NAS file system?

 This issue may occur if the value of the MetricName parameter is invalid.
-NAS allows you to use CloudMonitor to monitor the performance and capacity of a NAS file system in real time.
-The following table describes the metrics that you can monitor.
-For more information, see View the performance data of a NAS file system.
+You can use CloudMonitor to monitor the performance and capacity of a NAS file system in real time.
+The following tables describe the metrics that you can monitor.
+For more information about how to query the monitoring data of a NAS file system by calling a CloudMonitor API operation, see Query monitoring data by calling a CloudMonitor API operation.

 • Capacity monitoring